watahani/markdown-image-paste-for-remote/README.md

 Currently, there are no extension settings.
 Images are copied to the folder that is same as the Markdown file that is currently open in the editor.

+## Contribution

+This extension is created for personal use.
+But any contribution is welcome.
+Feel free to open an issue or submit a pull request.

 ## Release Notes

 ### 0.0.4